-- 184. Plaintiff O.M. is the mother of A.M., an 18-year-old court-involved special education student.
-A.M. was born on November 14, 1986. - 185.
-After A.M. was discharged from an OCFS facility in or about June 2003, A.M. attended a Career Education Center (CEC), a correctional educational setting of City Defendants, for about six months from June to December 2003.
-A.M. was denied appropriate educational services while a student at the CEC. - 186.
-A.M. then resided at an OCFS facility, from which he was released to return to New York City on or about on October 7, 2004.
+- 171. Plaintiff O.M. is the mother of A.M., an 18-year-old court-involved special education student.
+A.M. was born on November 14, 1986. - After A.M. was discharged from an OCFS facility in or about June 2003, A.M. attended a Career Education Center (CEC), a correctional educational setting of City Defendants, for about six months from June to December 2003.
+A.M. was denied appropriate educational services while a student at the CEC. - A.M. then resided at an OCFS facility, from which he was released to return to New York City on or about on October 7, 2004.
 He had accumulated over 30 credits, enough to graduate from high school with one more year of instruction.
-Upon his return, A.M. was denied an appropriate school placement in violation of law and was not given notice or due process prior to being denied access to school. - 187.
-A.M. left OCFS with almost all of the credits necessary to earn a local high school diploma and many of the classes he was provided at OCFS could only be counted toward a local diploma.
-However, because of a severe learning disability, A.M.'s reading levels are very low and he needs significant assistance and accommodations.
+Upon his return, A.M. was denied an appropriate school placement in violation of law and was not given notice or due process prior to being denied access to school.

-- 188. Despite numerous attempts by O.M. and A.M. to obtain a school placement, A.M. was denied the right to re-enroll in school. - Before A.M.'s release, he came to New York City for a home visit to prepare for his return.
+- 174. Despite numerous attempts by O.M. and A.M. to obtain a school placement, A.M. was denied the right to re-enroll in school. - 175.
+Before A.M.'s release, he came to New York City for a home visit to prepare for his return.
 On September 29, 2004, O.M. and A.M. went to one of City Defendants' Enrollment Centers to obtain a school placement and were given a placement letter assigning A.M. to one of City Defendants' high schools.
 The same day, they went to the high school to enroll and were told to return with A.M.'s IEP on October 7.
 When O.M. and A.M. returned to the school on October 7, 2004, staff there told them that A.M. couldn't attend there because they didn't live in Region 1, and sent them to the Region 2 Learning Support Center.
 At the Region 2 Learning Support Center, O.M. and A.M. were told that A.M.'s evaluations were outdated and were sent to the Region 2 Committee on Special Education (CSE).
 At the CSE, they were told that evaluations would be scheduled soon and no placement was offered to A.M.
 In late October 2004, O.M. and A.M. were sent to one of City Defendants' alternative high schools.
-A.M. attended for several days but was then told by the principal that the school did not have a program to meet his needs and that he could not attend there. - 190.
+A.M. attended for several days but was then told by the principal that the school did not have a program to meet his needs and that he could not attend there. - 176.
 On November 18, 2004, Region 2 sent A.M. a placement letter for another of City Defendants' high schools.
 However, Region 2 personnel repeatedly told O.M.'s counsel, Advocates for Children, that A.M. could not attend the high school as staff there did not want any more students who had come from OCFS facilities.
 When A.M. tried to enroll at the high school, he was repeatedly turned away.
 On November 24, 2004, A.M. and O.M., through counsel AFC, filed a special education due process hearing request on A.M.'s behalf requesting, inter alia, compensatory services for the approximately two months of instruction he had missed.